abhirathod95/travel-blog/src/blog/travel/2019-04-06/Northern_Ireland.md

 ```
 ![Dunluce castle](../../../images/Ireland/Ireland_47.jpg)

-While these coasts are not as tall as Cliffs of Moher, they are still lovely to watch the waves come in.
+While these cliffs are not as tall as Cliffs of Moher, they are still lovely to watch the waves come in.
 Imagining why the Irish had wanted to build a castle at this location is not difficult.
 The castle can be quite windy, especially at these viewpoints so having a coat on hand is necessary.

 ![Dramatic northern Ireland coast](../../../images/Ireland/Ireland_48.jpg)